-An investigation by Sky News has discovered that shops in London are selling unlicensed or prescription-only skin-bleaching products to willing customers.
+An investigation by Sky News has discovered that shops in London are selling unlicensed or prescription-only skin bleaching products to willing customers.
+These toxic skin bleaching products are supposed to be used for treatments and not as a daily body cream.

 In Peckham, southeast London, the investigators purchased a tube of Fashion Fair Cream from two shops.